ucd-library/rp-ucd-deployment/README.md

      - `docker-compose exec client bash`
      - `node index.js` - starts the server
      - `ctrl+c` - stops the server
   - Code directories are mounted as volumes so changes to your host filesystem are reflected in container.
+However, changes to application packages (ex: package.json) will require rebuild of images (`./cmds/build-local-dev.sh`)

 # Env File